wck3/IT202-010/public_html/Project/proposal.md

       - [x] Hint: logic for the password check would be similar to login

 - Milestone 2
-  - [ ] (mm/dd/yyyy) User with an admin role or shop owner role will be able to add products to inventory
+  - [x] (04/12/2022) User with an admin role or shop owner role will be able to add products to inventory
     - Table should be called Products (id, name, description, category, stock, created, modified, unit_price, visibility [true, false])
   - [ ] (mm/dd/yyyy) Any user will be able to see products with visibility = true on the Shop page
     - Product list page will be public (i.e. doesn’t require login)